 6. Talkwalker

-Talkwalker delivers AI-powered analytics for brand mention tracking, sentiment measurement, and trend monitoring across social media, blogs, news, and offline conversations.
-Companies needing detailed, actionable social media insights select this comprehensive tool.
+Talkwalker uses AI-driven analytics for brand mention tracking, sentiment measurement, and trend monitoring across social media, blogs, news, and even offline conversations.
+Companies that need broad insights and reliable coverage often choose this tool.

-Best Feature: AI-powered trend detection and sentiment analysis.
+Best Feature: AI-powered trend detection combined with sentiment tracking.

 Pros:

-- AI-Driven Insights: Leverages artificial intelligence to track upcoming trends and consumer behavior.
+• AI insights: Uses artificial intelligence to track new trends and consumer behavior

 Cons: